 |Arc'teryx Atom LT Hoody||$259||14.6 oz.||Coreloft (60g)||20D||No|

-With their launch of the Proton line, Arc’teryx joins a growing list of air permeable synthetic jackets.
-We’ve had a chance to test some of the best designs, and think the all-new Proton LT holds its own.
-We prefer it to the Outdoor Research Uberlayer, which is a solid performer but too heavy and lacks the fit and finish of the Arc’teryx.
-Black Diamond recently joined the fray with their First Light Hoody.
+With their launch of the Proton line, Arc’teryx joined a growing list of air-permeable synthetic jackets.
+We’ve had a chance to test some of the best designs, and think the Proton LT holds its own.
+We prefer it to the Outdoor Research Ascendant Hoody, which is a solid performer and shaves off about an ounce but lacks the fit and finish of the Arc’teryx.
+Black Diamond more recently joined the fray with their First Light Hoody.
 In our test of the BD, we found it warmer and offered better wind protection than the Proton but weighs 4 ounces more and isn’t as compressible.
-As an outer piece, the First Light may be the preferred option for touring in rough weather, but the Proton is the better all-around, packable midlayer.
+As an outer piece, the First Light may be the preferred option for touring in rough weather, but the Proton is the better all-around midlayer.